 The Medical Reserve Corps (MRC) plays an integral part in our pre-paredness and response strategy.
 It provides an organized way for medical professionals and volunteers to offer their skills and expertise during local crises and throughout the year.
 Locally-based MRC volunteers can assist during large-scale emergencies, such as earthquakes, influenza epidemic, or acts of terrorism.
 MRC volunteers also work to strengthen the overall health and well-being of their neighborhoods and communities.

 How often would I need to volunteer?

-Because of the nature of responsibilities MRC volunteers may be called upon to fill, it is important to have committed and dedicated MRC volunteers who can frequently be called upon throughout the year.
-Please think about how much time you can actually commit before becoming an MRC volunteer, as we depend on MRC volunteers to be able to rapidly deploy to an incident or to assist during an emergency.
+Because of the nature of responsibilities MRC volunteers may be called upon to fill, it is important to have committed and dedicated volunteers who can serve throughout the year.
+Please consider your current commitments before joining MRC.
+Our members may be asked to rapidly deploy in order to assist during an emergency.